pauserratgutierrez/Sentiment-Media/readme.md

 # Sentiment Media
 Sentiment Media is an AI-powered application designed to analyze sentiments from Twitter posts.
 It leverages a cost-effective and fast AI model to categorize and score emotions present in social media content.
 The project is structured with a clear separation between the frontend and backend, with communication facilitated through an internal API.

 ## Project Structure

-The project is organized as follows:
 - **Frontend**: Contains HTML, CSS, and JavaScript files for the user interface.
 It uses native technologies without any frontend frameworks.
-- **Backend**: Built with Node.js and Express.js, handling API requests and interacting with the database.

-### Frontend
   - Located in the `frontend` directory.
   - Uses HTML templates, styled with CSS, and interactive elements managed by JavaScript.
   - Serves static files and main pages from `frontend/html/pages`.

-### Backend
+- **Backend**: Built with Node.js and Express.js, handling API requests and interacting with the database.
   - Located in the `backend` directory.
   - Handles server-side logic, database interactions, and API endpoints.
   - Main entry point is `app.js`.

 ## Technologies Used
 - **Node.js**: Server-side JavaScript runtime.
 - **Express.js**: Web framework for handling routing and middleware.
 - **MySQL**: Database for storing Twitter posts and sentiment analysis results.